py-cov-action/python-coverage-comment-action/README.md

     # https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-a-notice-message
     ANNOTATION_TYPE: warning

-    # If true, produces more output.
-Useful for debugging.
-    VERBOSE: false

     # Name of the artifact in which the body of the comment to post on the PR is stored.
     # You typically don't have to change this unless you're already using this name for something else.
     COMMENT_ARTIFACT_NAME: python-coverage-comment-action